-In common with many independent schools, Danes Hill implements a modified National Curriculum academic programme across the Pre-Prep and the Junior and Upper Schools.
+- 4.1 Danes Hill implements a modified National Curriculum across the Pre-Prep, Junior and Upper School.
+In Pre-Prep, the EYFS curriculum guidelines are followed.
 Some statutory assessments may be used, where appropriate.
-Danes Hill aims to provide an appropriate education for all pupils considering their age and ability and employing varied methods to achieve this, including streaming, setting and specialist individual support as required by an EHC Plan or appropriate internal or external assessment.
-When required, some children have individual and specific intervention to support their access to the curriculum, and on occasion this takes the form of a 1:1 learning support assistant, when deemed necessary and in collaboration with parents.

-The school recognises the need for each pupil to have the opportunity to learn and make progress at a level suited to them and to achieve the necessary level required to reach the school of their (guided) choice.
+Danes Hill aims to provide appropriate education for all pupils considering their age and ability, employing varied methods to achieve this, which includes setting and specialist individual support as required by an EHC Plan or appropriate internal or external assessment.
+When required, some children have individual and specific intervention to support their access to the curriculum.
+On occasion this takes the form of a 1:1 learning support assistant.
+This is put in place with close collaboration with parents. - 4.2 The school recognises the need for each pupil to have the opportunity to learn and make progress at a level suited to them and to achieve the necessary level required to reach the school of their (guided) choice.